Many moons ago, we opened up The Ladder on Friday evenings for a sort of happy hour. We called it the Benedict Hour.

 We experimented with its revival back in the fall of 2017, exclusively for Eighth Day Members and their guests, and have settled on a regular schedule.

-The Ladder will be open for Eighth Day Members and their guests from 4:30-7:00 on Final Fridays, beginning this April 27.
+The Ladder will be open for Eighth Day Members and their guests from 4:30-7:00 on Final Fridays.
+The next meeting is May 25.

-And if you've been waiting for the Symposium issue of Synaxis on "Cultivating Friendship in a Fracture Age", you can drop by and pick up your copy - they will be released at this Benedict Hour!
+If you still haven't received your copy of the Symposium issue of Synaxis on "Cultivating Friendship in a Fracture Age", please drop by and pick up your copy (we're trying to save postage fees!).

 There is no agenda, just an opportunity for our community to have fellowship and real conversation in a pub-like space without noisy background music nor distracting televisions filling every nook and corner (instead, most available space is filled with timely and timeless books!).